Monday, 30 May 2022

 shop, a realm of spices, teas, dried herbs, natural body care and perfumes, real frankincense, hand-made sweets, and more.
 Roughly estimated a quarter of it is organic, so check for labels or ask the helpful staff.

 The abundance of exotic spices from the spice route traders and honey from the nearby forests caused the rise of the profession of the

 honey cake bakers ("Lebküchner") in the medievals.
 So even though Pfefferkuchen or Lebkuchen are a Christmas tradition you probably do not want to leave Nuremberg without locally produced gingerbreads.
 From end of October through December they are easy to find in every

-organic grocery, but outside the season your best bet is the
+organic grocery, but off-season your best bet is the

 gingerbread shop Wicklein

 organic varieties.
 They can be distinguished by their packaging with a fir green "bio" label.
 Unfortunately none of the tempting gingerbreads by the piece are organic.

 Both shops are directly located on Hauptmarkt and keep open on Sundays during Christkindlesmarkt advent market.

 Nuremberg proudly presents itself as a Fairtrade Town, and unlike in other cities fair trade shops can be found in the middle of the urban city centre.
 They are run by volunteers from church parishes, and traditionally offer a selection of sweets, herbs, spices, tea and coffee, dry goods, jewellery, fashion items, body care, stationary, home textiles, candles and other colourful gifts.
 Eatable items are predominantly organic, gifts and household items often made from recycled materials.
 Fresh food is not available, though both of the following shops sell bananas.